-The creative industries have seen rapid growth in recent years and the UK design sector (the largest in Europe) is helping to drive this forward.
-Like in other areas of the creative economy, the number of design jobs is increasing - great news for aspiring graphic designers.
+The UK design sector (the largest in Europe) is helping to drive the continued growth of the creative industries and the number of design jobs is increasing - great news for aspiring graphic designers.

 Graphic design degrees

-A lucky few may be able to secure work as a graphic designer through relevant work experience and an excellent portfolio, but on the whole the design industry is made up of highly-skilled professionals, educated to degree level.
-Therefore, in most cases graphic design employers expect you to hold at least an undergraduate qualification.
+A lucky few may be able to secure work as a graphic designer through relevant work experience and an excellent portfolio, but generally the design industry is made up of professionals educated to degree level.
+Therefore, employers expect you to hold at least an undergraduate qualification.